Skip to main content

 Hardware

-For RPC Nodes on Core Blockchain Testnet, we recommend the following minimal hardware specs:
+For RPC Nodes on Core Blockchain Testnet2, following minimum hardware specifications are recommended:

 RequirementsDetails